MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet05.md

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi06Bottom.pdf">Semi Bottom</a>.

-### Note: The following drawings are not available yet.
-(10/22/2020)  And some may be part of Goal Sheet 06.

 **.5 Inch Dowel**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi07Dowel5.pdf">Semi .5 inch Dowel</a>.

 **.25 Inch Dowel**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi07Dowel25.pdf">Semi .25 inch Dowel</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi08Dowel25.pdf">Semi .25 inch Dowel</a>.

+### Note: The following drawings are not available yet.
+(10/22/2020)  And some may be part of Goal Sheet 06.

 **Washer**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi08Washer.pdf">Semi Washer</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi09Washer.pdf">Semi Washer</a>.

 **Wheel**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi09Wheel.pdf">Semi Wheel</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi10Wheel.pdf">Semi Wheel</a>.

 **Axle-Wheel Sub-Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi10WheelSub.pdf">Semi Wheel-Axle Sub-Assembly</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11WheelSub.pdf">Semi Wheel-Axle Sub-Assembly</a>.

 **Body Sub-Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11BodySub.pdf">Semi Body Sub-Assembly</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Body Sub-Assembly</a>.

 **Semi Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12Assembly.pdf">Semi Assembly</a>.
+Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi13Assembly.pdf">Semi Assembly</a>.